-If you have had a bike for years which has gone through many cosmetic damages, probably it’s time for you to give it a nice paint job.
+If you have had a bike for years which has gone through many cosmetic damages, probably it’s time for you to give it a nice and professional paint job.
 And if you are wondering how much does it cost to paint a motorcycle, you’ve come to the right place.

 The cost involved in each method is different and in this article, we will provide you with all the information regarding the cost along with details of each of the three methods so that you have every bit of information in your hand before proceeding with the actual paint job.

 You can expect to get a good regular paint job done for between $300-$1,500.

 For regular motorcycle paintwork, it is completely disassembled and sanded.
 The new colour coat is applied and after that two coats of clear coat are applied to the colour coat to protect it from scratches and nicks.

 The price range for this kind of job varies from one shop to another depending on a number of factors including the original cost of your bike, its current condition, whether you have taken it in parts from different shops or somebody just slapped some paint over it ’cause they couldn’t be bothered about how it looked after that one unfortunate accident.